-Combine play time an science for a creative way to connect with your children!
-These easy toddler science experiments with inspire fun, creativity, and learning into your days with the kids.
+Combine play time and science for a creative way to connect with your children!
+These easy toddler science experiments will inspire fun, creativity, and learning into your days with the kids.

 The great thing is that sometimes the simplest things can turn into the absolute best toddler learning activities.

 1. “When Will The Boat Sink?”
 Toddler Science Experiment

 Everything you need can be found with one trip around he house and shouldn’t cost any more than a few dollars if you need to grab some supplies!
 Here is a list of the items you will need if you don’t already have them at home.

 Keep Toddlers Busy is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.